dirigeants/klasa/guides/Advanced SettingsGateway/UnderstandingSchemaFolders.md

 KlasaClient.defaultClientSchema.add('userBlacklist', 'User', { array: true });
 ```

-And now in your inhibitor or your guildCreate event, you can access to the array via `this.client.settings.userBlacklist`.
+And now in your inhibitor or your guildCreate event, you can access to the array via `this.client.settings.get('userBlacklist')`.

 A full example of a correctly configured schema would be the following: